MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 > [!NOTE]
 > QR code tracking with immersive Windows Mixed Reality headsets on desktop PCs is supported on Windows 10 Version 2004 and higher.
 Use the `Microsoft.MixedReality.QRCodeWatcher.IsSupported()` API to determine whether the feature is supported on the current device.

+## Supported QR code versions

+We support the following QR code versions:

+* QR versions 1 - 10 are supported.
+We can’t guarantee nor support higher version QR codes, but it’s possible to detect versions 10 through 20.
+Versions above 20 are definitely not supported.
+* Micro QR codes M1-M4 are supported.
+* We don’t support logos.
+* We don’t support tweaked modules, for example: circular modules, reflections, inverted (black/white).
+* All encodings are supported.
+* Structure append isn’t supported.

 ## Best practices for QR code detection